ppy/osu-wiki/news/2022-10-21-project-loved-october-2022.md

 ......................................huh- OH HEY THERE LOVELY READER!
 You scared me there!
 What was I doing?
 Well, you know, there is this map called *Zzz* by [Spectator](https://osu.ppy.sh/users/702598), and it's like the most soothing thing ever!
 It has a couple of difficulties which are very relaxing, and playable by virtually anyone.
 As a matter of fact, I believe it might be quite a good pick for loved, considering the amount of times it has been played since its creation over eight years ago — it even saw some play in tournaments!

-So let me see, I will just put it up for loved like this... and now people can vote for it!
+So let me see, I will just put it up for Loved like this... and now people can vote for it!
 But, before you do, let me take you for a spin!
-Here, let me just turn on score V2 and we're off to- to... to the... what was I saying agai- *yawn* ......................................
+Here, let me just turn on Score V2 and we're off to- to... to the... what was I saying agai- *yawn*.........

 ## osu!mania